morazanm/fsm/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 ## OS Observed On
-The operating system the bug was found on (include as much detail as possiable)
+The operating system the bug was found on
-- On linus just past the result of this command `cat /etc/os-release`
+- On linux just paste the result of this command `cat /etc/os-release`
+- On Mac just paste the result of this command `sw_vers`

 ## Screenshots
 If applicable, add screenshots to help explain your problem.